FoleyX90/titanium_documentation/source/en/contribute.md

 <info>Tip: Grab attention, by creating a question title that directly relates to your core issue, in the form of a question that can be easily answered.</info>

 In spite of their unwavering good nature, Helpers in the Q&A like an easy life just as much as anybody else.
-They won't always have the time to read through long accounts of the frustrations people feel they have endured while attempting to get something to work.
+They won't always have the time to read through long accounts of the frustrations you feel you have endured while attempting to get something to work.
 If they can't quickly understand what the issue or question is, they may simply move on to the next one.
 Hence:

 <info>Tip: Stay on topic - explain your problem concisely, but in full.</info>